Tianyu-yang-anna/Tianyu-yang-anna.github.io/_pages/about.md

 My research interests include multimodal learning, focusing on leveraging multimodal data (e.g., language, vision, and audio) to interact with the physical world.

 # 🔥 News
+- *2023.09*: 🎉🎉 Two papers accepted by EMNLP 2025.
+- *2025.09*: 📢 We are excited to announce the [AI for Scientific Research Workshop](https://ai4research-workshop.github.io/) at AAAI 2026.
+We invite paper submissions.
+  📍 **AI4Research: Workshop on AI for Scientific Research**
 - *2025.06*: 📢 We are excited to announce the [KnowledgeMR Workshop](https://knowledgemr-workshop.github.io/) at ICCV 2025.
 We invite paper submissions.
   📍 **KnowledgeMR: Workshop on Knowledge-Intensive Multimodal Reasoning**
 - *2025.06*: 🎓 We will organize a tutorial on [Multimodal Mathematical Reasoning](https://cvpr2025mutimodalmathreasoning.github.io/MM_math_reasoning/) at CVPR 2025.
 See you in Nashville!